robertorcosta/azure-docs.pt-br/articles/hdinsight/hdinsight-plan-virtual-network-deployment.md

 ms.custom: hdinsightactive
 ms.topic: conceptual
 ms.date: 07/23/2019
-ms.openlocfilehash: 8d89031a3b27742149d450ab79c9febf0aaef1ff
+ms.openlocfilehash: d337d026e89d2383e25498288ba11a9c60f77b39
-ms.sourcegitcommit: dbde4aed5a3188d6b4244ff7220f2f75fce65ada
+ms.sourcegitcommit: d6b68b907e5158b451239e4c09bb55eccb5fef89
-ms.translationtype: HT
+ms.translationtype: MT
 ms.contentlocale: pt-BR
-ms.lasthandoff: 11/19/2019
+ms.lasthandoff: 11/20/2019
-ms.locfileid: "74185617"
+ms.locfileid: "74228985"
 ---
-# <a name="plan-a-virtual-network-for-azure-hdinsight"></a>Planejar uma rede virtual para o Azure HDInsight
+# <a name="plan-a-virtual-network-for-azure-hdinsight"></a>Plan a virtual network for Azure HDInsight

-Este artigo fornece informações básicas sobre como usar [redes virtuais do Azure](../virtual-network/virtual-networks-overview.md) com o Azure HDInsight.
-Ele também aborda decisões de design e implementação que devem ser feitas antes que você possa implementar uma rede virtual para o cluster HDInsight.
-Depois que a fase de planejamento for concluída, você poderá continuar [criando redes virtuais para clusters do Azure HDInsight](hdinsight-create-virtual-network.md).
-Para obter mais informações sobre os endereços IP de gerenciamento do HDInsight que são necessários para configurar corretamente grupos de segurança de rede e rotas definidas pelo usuário, consulte [endereços IP de gerenciamento do hdinsight](hdinsight-management-ip-addresses.md).
+This article provides background information on using [Azure Virtual Networks](../virtual-network/virtual-networks-overview.md) with Azure HDInsight.
+It also discusses design and implementation decisions that must be made before you can implement a virtual network for your HDInsight cluster.
+Once the planning phase is finished, you can proceed to [Create virtual networks for Azure HDInsight clusters](hdinsight-create-virtual-network.md).
+For more information on HDInsight management IP addresses that are needed to properly configure network security groups and user-defined routes, see [HDInsight management IP addresses](hdinsight-management-ip-addresses.md).

 O uso de uma Rede Virtual do Azure permite os seguintes cenários: